 Without your personal involvement and supervision, you will just have a website with no benefit.
 There may be hundreds of dentists in your area who must have outsourced work entirely on their website developers, but they must be generating zero leads online.

 Your core website-building effort ends here.
 Every now and then add some latest content to your website, or update existing articles if needed.

 Tell your Website Developer to help you create a local business listing on Google, BBB, Health Grades and Yelp.

 Search and watch a short video on YouTube about Google My Business (GMB) listing.

-Then request your good customers and friends to give you a 5 star review.
-When patients are searching for dentists in your local area, your listing will start appearing like above.
+Then request your good customers and friends to give you a 5-star review.
+When patients are searching for dentists in your local area, your listing will start appearing like the above.

 STEP 5.
 Paid Advertising / Pay Per Click Advertising

 In Google search results, people who pay Google ( through Adwords) stay on top.
 Then “Local business listings” appear ( mentioned above) and finally the search results.
 See below..